 How to Get Pregnant Naturally with PCOS

-When it comes to our cycles, ovulation is everything.
+But when it comes to fertility, ovulation is the foundation.

 PCOS, or polycystic ovarian syndrome, is a common reason for diagnosed “infertility,” which is rising faster than ever in the US.
 One of the hallmark signs of PCOS is ovulatory dysfunction, meaning that a woman has irregular periods or anovulatory cycles which are menstrual cycles in which ovulation does not take place.
 Ovulation is crucial for pregnancy because that is the process that actually releases the egg that will eventually become fertilized.
-[If you have anovulatory cycles or ovulatory dysfunction and aren’t sure why, check out this post: 3 Reasons You Might Not Be Ovulating]
+If you’re wondering how to get pregnant naturally with PCOS, the first step is to make sure that you are actually ovulating.

 With PCOS, ovulatory dysfunction makes trying to conceive (TTC) difficult because there are fewer eggs released in any given year.
 Rather than having a monthly period, many women with PCOS have cycles that stretch more than 35 days, sometimes twice that, and some women don’t have periods at all.
 PCOS can also get in the way of TTC efforts because it’s associated with insulin resistance, inflammation, and hormone imbalances that affect the quality of the uterine lining, damage the fragile embryos in their earliest stages, and increase the risk of miscarriage.
-This drives PCOS sufferers to fertility clinics in droves.
+These factors combined can add up to the 6 or 12 months of unsuccessful TTC efforts that lead women over, or under, age 35 (respectively) to be diagnosed with infertility and referred for IVF.

 Assisted reproductive technology has been a wonderful gift to families who were otherwise unable to conceive without it.
 But what if there was a way to get pregnant naturally without having to rely on medications, invasive procedures, and tens of thousands of dollars’ worth of medical appointments?